Find Trade Colleges

 • Record Clerk Salesperson

-In 2016, there was an estimated number of 11,800 jobs in the United States for Statistical Assistant.
+In the United States, there were 11,800 jobs for Statistical Assistant in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Statistical Assistant by 2026.
 Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 undefined